taikedz/dedupe/README.md

 ## Ignore

-(TBD)

-There are two ways to identify a path to ignore: by its name, or by the existence of a particular child path ("beacon" paths).
+There are two ways to identify a path to ignore: by its name, or by the existence of a particular child path ("beacon" paths) under a directory.

 Ignoring affects hash registration as well as comparison and merge.
 Any ignored items on the source path of a merge is left in place.
+Ignored items are not registered in the hash database.

 ### direct names

 Before processing a path, its name is checked against the ignore names list.
 If the path matches an entry in the `ignore-names` list, that path is not processed.

-Example `~/.dedupe/ignore-names` file
+Example in `~/.dedupe/ignore` file

 ```
-.DS_Store
+# MacOS filesystem litter
 ._*
+# Some trash folder
 .Trash/
 ```

 ### beacons

+Beacon paths are specified by starting with `./`

 On entering any dir, the beacon paths are checked:

 * If the current dir has any of the specified paths
 * then the whole directory is immediately skipped

-Example `~/.dedupe/ignore-beacons` file
+Example in `~/.dedupe/ignore` file

 ```

-.git/
-*.venv/bin/activate
+./.git/
+./*.venv/bin/activate
 ```